Everything you should know about the borrower-lender relationship

 4. Be transparent during the entire loan process

-The Truth in Lending Act, of course, requires some degree of transparency before you fund an account, but developing strong professional relationships with your customers will require more than just calculating and printing interest rates correctly.
+The Truth in Lending Act, of course, requires some degree of transparency before you fund an account, but developing professional lender and borrower relationships will require more than just calculating and printing interest rates correctly.

 A significant number of customer interactions, both with consumer and business accounts, simply boil down to a request for information.
 (Which makes sense.
 They have legal obligations to repay you, and rational incentives to track and budget their spending and available capital.)
 It does not benefit your company to keep their information buried behind bureaucratic red tape which you yourself will need to untangle when customers call.

 At the same time, you should be transparent about your own expectations.
 The recent focus on “junk fees” has less to do with the fees themselves and more with their unpredictability, with consumers complaining that fees are obfuscated deep inside a legalese contract that they don’t understand.
-Explaining their obligations clearly, repeatedly, and politely will go a long way towards getting paid back on time.
+Explaining their obligations clearly, repeatedly, and politely will go a long way towards getting paid back on time and improving the lender borrower dynamic.

 5. Understand the need for flexibility and adaptability